robinz-labs/digishow/README.md

 **Console**
 The most basic user interface of the app looks like a standalone console, which can be used to adjust output signals instantly by moving faders and view input signal changes in real-time meters.

-**Gateway**
+**Signal Mapping**
-The primary function designed in the app is a smart signal gateway that works with digital show facilities, it provides an efficient configuration method for signal mapping and conversion.
-Typically, DigiShow LINK runs on the computer as a service responsible for connecting devices, and manages show content and executes show logic in another separate software running in parallel.
-The show is completed in cooperation of both.
+The primary function designed in the app is a signal hub that works with digital show facilities, it provides an efficient configuration method for signal mapping and conversion.
+Typically, DigiShow LINK runs on the computer as a service responsible for connecting hardware devices and some other software that manages respective show content and executes the show logic.
+The show is done in cooperation of all hardware and software coordinated by DigiShow.

 ## Release Downloads